KhronosGroup/Vulkan-Profiles/OVERVIEW.md

 * `properties` - Optional.
 List of all required properties.
 * `formats` - Optional.
 List of all required formats.
 * `queueFamiliesProperties` - Optional.
 List of all queue families properties.
+* `videoProfiles` - Optional.
+List of all required video profilies.

 Each entry in `profiles` includes a reference name and a dictionary containing the following sections:
 * `version` - Required.
 The revision of the profile.